 Avoid sleeping with the television on.
 The light from the television can keep you awake.
 You should also avoid using your computer, tablet and smart phone.
 These items stimulate the brain making it difficult for you to fall asleep.
 If you must have background noise in order to fall asleep.
 Try a fan, soft music or other white noise such as ocean sounds.

 You should try to unwind for an hour before bed.
 Do not be running around trying to clean or prepare for the next day right before you go to sleep.
 Get yourself into a strict bedtime routine and stick with it every night.
 Force yourself to relax your body and mind before attempting to sleep.

 A cure for insomnia – If your insomnia is resulting from a mental condition such as stress or anxiety, you might want to consider therapy.

 A therapist can help deal with your mental issues, they also help you find ways to relax and eliminate stress.
 If you can’t afford a therapist talk to a trusted friend.
 Or keep a journal.
 Sometimes cleaning those stressful thoughts from your brain can help you relax so you can get a better night’s sleep.

 These are just some suggestions for different ways of treating insomnia.

 However, if your insomnia is severe and none of the above eases your sleeplessness, you need to see your doctor.
 Your doctor might suggest you try prescription sleep aids to see if they might be beneficial for you.
 Never take any over the counter sleep aid, or prescription sleep aids, without first consulting your physician.

 Relevant international reading: More Dr Backhaus information can be found in different languages in Danish – sovnloshed, Swedish – somnloshet and Spanish at pastillas para dormir naturales.
-There you will find relevant information relating to this blog post on insomnia.
+For prices in sterling take a look via this link sleeping pills uk.
+Those links will give you relevant information relating to this blog post on insomnia.